ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

   newest report in a batch.
 This defines the boundaries with which the batch interval of each collect request must be aligned.
 (See
   {{batch-parameter-validation}}.)
-* `protocol`: named parameter identifying the core PPM protocol, e.g., Prio or Hits.

 ## Uploading Reports

-Clients periodically upload reports to the leader, which then distributes the individual shares to each helper.
+Clients generate and upload reports to the leader as described here.

 ### Key Configuration Request {#key-config}